 (3) Related Party Agreements.
-The company is party to a Transition Services Agreement which resulted from our January 30, 2015 spin-off transaction from FRP Holdings, Inc. (FRP).
+The Company is party to a Transition Services Agreement which resulted from our January 30, 2015 spin-off transaction from FRP Holdings, Inc. (FRP).
 The Transition Services Agreement sets forth the terms on which the Company will provide to FRP certain services that were shared prior to the Spin-off, including the services of certain shared executive officers.
-The boards of the respective companies amended and extended this agreement for one year effective August 1, 2016.
+The boards of the respective companies amended and extended this agreement for one year effective April 1, 2017.

-The consolidated statements of income reflect charges and/or allocation to FRP Holdings, Inc. for these services of \$377,000 and \$386,000 for the three months ended December 31, 2016 and 2015, respectively.
+The consolidated statements of income reflect charges and/or allocation to FRP Holdings, Inc. for these services of \$352,000 and \$377,000 for the three months ended December 31, 2017 and 2016.
 Included in the charges above are amounts recognized for corporate executive stock-based compensation expense.
 These charges are reflected as a reduction to corporate expenses.